JyotiHambir-BC/Quiz-Game/README.md

     - Developer written own code for randomly and unique (no repeatation) questions sequense.

  - ### Media
-    - images was downloaded from [Freepik](https://www.freepik.com/free-photos-vectors/blue-question-mark)
+    - Hero images was downloaded from [Freepik](https://www.freepik.com/free-photos-vectors/blue-question-mark)
     - Questions are taken from [KwizzBit](https://kwizzbit.com/food-and-drink-quiz-questions-and-answers/)

  - ### Acknowledgments

-    - Pending
+    - Thank you my facilitator Elaine Roche who supported me in this project with suggestion in coding and how to make the app responsive.
+She took regular followup and helped with any road blocks came in this project.
+    - Thank you Coding Coach Mark Briscoe who guided me in coding with showing live example of writing a clean code and answered all coding queries patiently and provide understandable solutions.